 Your outside patio furniture can get pretty darn gross.
-Add a few squirts of dish detergent to a container with warm water, wipe away the grime, and then rinse off with the garden hose.
+Add a few squirts of dish detergent to a container with warm water, wipe away the grime with paper towels, and then rinse off with the garden hose.
 Breaking out the patio furniture was never so easy!

 9. Remove Oil Stains from Concrete